-If you are geographically separated from your prospective employer, you may be invited to participate in a phone interview or web conference interview, instead of a face-toface meeting.
+If you are geographically separated from your prospective employer, you may be invited to participate in a phone interview or web conference interview, instead of a face-to-face meeting.

 Technology, of course, is a good way to bridge distances.
 The fact that you're not there in person doesn't make it any less important to be fully prepared, though.
 In fact, you may wish to be all the more "on your toes" to compensate for the distance barrier.

 Make sure your phone or computer is fully charged and your internet works (if possible, use an ethernet connection instead of wifi).
-If you're at home for the interview, make sure the environment is guiet and distraction-free.
-If the interview is via web conference, try to make your background neat and tidy (ideally, the background should be a plain wall, but that isn't always possible).
-Avoid using a simulated background, as they often look fake and the employer may feel that you are trying to hide something.
+If you're at home for the interview, make sure the environment is quiet and distraction-free.
+If the interview is via web conference, try to make your background neat and tidy.
+If using a simulated background, choose wisely, as they often look silly, unsuitable, or make the employer feel (even if subconsciously) that you are trying to hide something.
 Also, just because you're meeting via video phone, that doesn't mean you should dress casually.
 Aim to dress the way your interviewer's supervisor would dress at work.
 That's often a good benchmark: how does the interviewer's boss dress at work?
-That's probably the mark vou need to hit.
+That's probably the mark you need to hit.

-One-on-One Interviews
+One-on-one interviews

-Many job interviews are conducted with just you and a single interviewer-likely with the manager you would report to and work with.
+Many job interviews are conducted with just you and a single

+interviewer-likely with the manager you would report to and work with.
 The one-on-one format gives you both a chance to see how well you connect and how well your talents, skills, and personalities mesh.
 You can expect to be asked such questions as, "Why would you be good for this job?" and "Tell me about yourself."
 Many interviewees prefer the one-on-one format because it allows them to spend in-depth time with the interviewer.
 Rapport can be built.
 As always, be very courteous and professional.
 Be ready to add to your candidacy with a portfolio of your best work, list of references, or something else you can give them at the end of the interview to "top up" your application.

-Panel Interviews
+Panel interviews

 An efficient format for meeting a candidate is a panel interview, in which perhaps two to five coworkers meet at the same time with a single interviewee.
-The coworkers comprise the "search committee" or "search panel," which may consist of different company representatives, such as human resources, management, and staff.
+The coworkers comprise the "search committee" or "search panel," which may consist of different company representatives, such as human resources. management, and staff.
 One advantage of this format for the committee is that meeting together gives them a common experience to reflect on afterward.
 In a panel interview, listen carefully to questions from each panelist, and try to connect fully with each questioner.
 Keep track of the names of the people in the room and use them at least once in the meeting when responding to their questions.
-Make eye contact at some point with everybody on the panel.
+At least once, make eye contact with each person on the panel.

-Serial Interviews
+Serial interviews

-Serial interviews are a combination of one-on-one meetings with a group of interviewers, typically conducted as a series of meetings staggered throughout the day.
+Serial interviews are a combination of one-on-one meetings

+with a group of interviewers, typically conducted as a series of meetings staggered throughout the day.
 Ordinarily, this type of interview is for higher-level jobs when it's important to meet at length with several major stakeholders.
 If your interview process is designed this way, you will need to be ultra prepared, as you will be answering many in-depth questions.

-Lunch Interviews
+Lunch interviews